 top of page

-Using recycled ball-pit balls, figurines, teddies and balloons, I combine the art of up-cycling with playfulness and emotional resonance, layered both figuratively and literally, bridging the worlds of sculpting and painting, with Street Art and Pop Art influences.
+Using ball-pit balls, figurines, teddies and balloons, I combine the art of upcycling with playfulness and emotional resonance.
+My work is layered both figuratively and literally, between sculpture and painting.

 I exhibit and ship worldwide.
 Currently represented by The Gallery of Things in Berlin and Chrom'Art Management in Menton (France), I am always looking for opportunities to exhibit my art in London and the rest of the world.